 A solid nondisclosure agreement is always a good idea when you have company and trade secrets to protect, but a piece of paper -- even a legally binding one -- can only offer so much coverage.
-Here are two top tips to put in place if you want to maximize protection of your brand and corporate information.
+Here are two top tips to put in place if you want to maximize the protection of your brand and corporate information.

 Second, train your staff and vendors appropriately.
-One of the biggest causes of leaks isn't malicious activity -- it's error on the part of employees and others.
+One of the biggest causes of leaks isn't malicious activity -- it's an error on the part of employees and others.
 Someone could send sensitive information in an email to the wrong party in error or leave a company laptop unlocked in a public location.
 Make sure employees know how to best secure and protect your trade secrets, and put a policy in place for immediate reporting should an inadvertent disclosure occur.

 After you put protections in place, make sure you know all your legal rights regarding trade secrets.
-It's almost a when, not if, scenario for information leaking, so have a plan to take legal action against whoever might be responsible and to protect your secrets as much as possible during a leak.
+It's almost a when, not if, the scenario for information leaking, so have a plan to take legal action against whoever might be responsible and to protect your secrets as much as possible during a leak.

 Source: World Intellectual Property Organization, "Eight steps to secure trade secrets," Pamela Passman, accessed Dec.
 02, 2016

 The author's opinions expressed in this article are strictly his/her own and should not be attributed to any others, including other attorneys at Klein DeNatale Goldner or the law firm as a whole.